 Notter: “Thank you, Mr. Chairman and members of the committee.
 Like Representative Bernardy and Representative Vose, I too, am on the Committee of Nerds and Geeks, also known as Science, Technology, and Energy.
 I know it's riveting so wake up everyone.
 So the past four terms now, I've been on the committee of Science, Technology, and Energy, and many times now, we have heard arguments for and against a carbon tax.”

-Correction: Based on her following testimony, Notter is either unfamiliar with or does not understand the basic science behind the consensus understanding of global warming from fossil fuel emissions or the agreement among most leading economists that a well-designed cash-back policy to price carbon emissions from fossil fuels is the most cost-effective, equitable, and far-reaching policy to reduce that pollution.
+Correction: Based on her following testimony, Notter is either unfamiliar with or does not understand the basic science behind the consensus understanding of global warming from fossil fuel greenhouse gas emissions (carboncashback.org/science) or the agreement among most leading economists that a border-adjusted, cash-back carbon fee on fossil fuel production and imports is the most cost-effective, equitable, and far-reaching policy to reduce that pollution (carboncashback.org/carbon-cash-back).
 Instead, Notter accepts, without critical review, the myths and propaganda from the fossil fuel industry-funded PR groups she names and whose conferences they reimburse her for attending – e.g., ALEC and Heartland Institute.

 https://www.youtube.com/embed/T5I1GmkL7OM?&start=9456&end=9467&autoplay=1